stjude-dnb-binfcore/sc-epigenie/analyses/10x-multiome-vs-scRNAseq-scATAC-seq.md

 2. Preprocessing of scATAC-seq.
 As described in [sc-atac-seq/analyses/README.md](https://github.com/stjude-dnb-binfcore/sc-atac-seq/tree/main/analyses).

-3. Integration.
+3. Integration of both assays.
 As described in [sc-atac-seq/analyses/README.md](https://github.com/stjude-dnb-binfcore/sc-atac-seq/tree/main/analyses).

-   > - This is typically done using cell barcodes to match RNA and ATAC data at the single-cell level.
    > - Use integration methods such as Seurat’s canonical correlation analysis (CCA) or Harmony to link RNA and ATAC data and align the datasets in a common space.